-OFW Cleared of Illegal Recruitment, Estafa
+OFW cleared of illegal recruitment, estafa

 Respicio filed the charges against Socorro in September last year, months after her Milan-based immigration consultancy firm was accused of duping over 400 Filipinos with non-existent jobs in Italy.

-Victims allegedly paid exorbitant fees of over P200,000 per recruited relative in the Philippines to secure what later turned out to be non-existent jobs under Italy’s “decreto flussi” program.
+Victims allegedly paid exorbitant fees up to P100,000 for relatives in the Philippines to secure what later turned out to be non-existent jobs under Italy’s “decreto flussi” program.